actiquest-dev/actiquest.github.io/knowledgecache/knowledgecache.md

 2. **LoRA / PEFT (Parameter-Efficient Fine-Tuning):** Lightweight techniques that adapt small parts of the model’s parameters.
 These methods reduce training costs but still require infrastructure and do not scale efficiently for continuous, real-time adaptation.

 3. **Retrieval-Augmented Generation (RAG):** Uses external vector databases to retrieve relevant documents, which are then fed into the model's context.
-While flexible, maintaining large vector stores is costly, and RAG does not perform reasoning—only retrieval.
+While flexible, maintaining large vector stores is costly, and RAG does not perform reasoning-only retrieval.

 4. **Prompt Injection / Prompt Templating:** Simple methods of prepending prompts with factual information.
 Useful for quick fixes, but limited by context length and not suitable for permanent knowledge augmentation.